nicad/duckdb-file-tools/EXTENSION_PLAN.md

 You can also find duckdb itself at docs/other-extensions/duckdb but because it's a big code base only read what is needed from it.

+## Special Duckdb build
+* in case new APIs need to be added to DuckDb you can access this build at: docs/special-build/
+    * for example for create secret FFI for type 'age'

 ## Best practices
 * avoid comments describing what the next line does
 * compile code after making a change, if can't make the code compile after 2 tries just prompt me back telling me that the code doesn't compile (otherwise I can assume it does compile)